GENERAL EVENT GUIDELINES

 Good Question.
 Here are some basic participation guidelines:

-1) This event is for unpublished, unrepresented work and unaccented writers.
-You may not pitch previously published work.
+1) This event is for unpublished, unrepresented work and unagented writers.
+You may not pitch previously published work, regardless of sales or market, and you may already be signed with an agent.

-2) Tweet pitches only for finished, edited, and unpublished fiction or memoir manuscripts.
+2) Tweet pitches only for finished, edited, and unpublished fiction or non-fiction manuscripts.
 Not just an idea/outline.
-If you are pitching non-fiction, you should have a ready-to-send proposal.
-If you're work isn't ready, please participate in our next scheduled event.
+If you are pitching non-fiction, you should have a completed and ready-to-send proposal.
+If you're work isn't ready, please plan to participate in our next scheduled event.

-3) A pitch is 1 Tweet, or up to 280-characters, per completed manuscript.
+3) A pitch is one (1) Tweet, or up to 280-characters, per completed manuscript.
 Not two or three, just one.
-You can pitch the same manuscript four (4) different times during the event OR you may pitch up to five (5) different manuscripts throughout the day.
+You can pitch the same manuscript four (4) different times during the event.
+You may pitch up to three (3) different manuscripts throughout the day.
+3 manuscripts, 4 times each=12 pitches.

-5) Your pitch must include the contest hashtag #FaithPitch as well as the correct hashtags for fiction/non-ficion, plus genre/age group.
+5) Your pitch must include the contest hashtag #FaithPitch as well as at least one additional hashtags for either your age group, genre, and category (fiction or non-fiction).
 The hashtag (#) is necessary to organize the pitches by category for industry pros looking for specific types of titles.

-6) Review the hashtag list to see what genres and age groups to use.
-We will update this as needed throughout the year.
+6) Review the hashtag list regularly and carefully to see what genres and age groups to use.
+We will update this as needed.

-7) Do NOT Attach Photos/Graphics/Illustrations/Art, unless pitching an unpublished picture book or graphic novel (only 1 image for picture books & graphic novels are allowed).
-No links and no ads.
+7) Do NOT Attach Photos/Graphics/Illustrations/Art, unless you're an author-illustrator pitching an unpublished picture book or graphic novel (only 1 image for picture books & graphic novels are allowed).
+No links and no ads for services, published books, storytelling platforms, writing groups, etc.

-8) Hearts=favorites/likes and are to only be used by the industry pros when they desire to see more from an author.
+9) Hearts=favorites/likes and are only to be used by the industry pros when they desire to see more from an author.
 You can quote (QT) or retweet (RT) with a comment to show support of a friend or a particular pitch.

-14) Pitches/Comments/Posts will be deleted if they have inappropriate images, use foul language, or are abusive or derogatory to those hosting or industry professionals participating in our event.
+15) Pitches/Comments/Posts will be deleted if they have inappropriate images, use foul language, or are abusive or derogatory about the event, those hosting, or industry professionals participating in our event.

-* If you are a participant of #FaithPitch and you sign with an agent or editor, please be sure to let us know via a DM to @Faith_Pitch.
-We love celebrating with you and letting others know your news!
+*If you are a participant of #FaithPitch and you sign with an agent or editor, please be sure to let us know via a DM to @Faith_Pitch.
+We are gathering matches and book deals made through #FaithPitch, and would love to celebrate with you and share your exciting news with others!

 If you have any questions or concerns, the best way to reach us is through a DM or post @Faith_Pitch.